If you are deciding to get married and buy yourself a home – You probably will fall in the category of a first-home buyer.

 By definition, first home buyers are those people who purchase a principal residence for the first time.
 As a new buyer, both excitement and anxiety rule the state of your mind.

-Just after a thought to buy a house, several questions like – what to look in a property, what type of properties are available in the market, how to begin the process of buying a property, how to take a loan, which home loan will suit your requirements, how to find a real estate agent, who is the best real estate agent for you etc., will be there on the mind.
+Just after thought to buy a house, several questions like – what to look for in a property, what type of properties are available in the market, how to begin the process of buying a property, how to take a loan, and which home loan will suit your requirements, how to find a real estate agent, who is the best real estate agent for you, etc., will be there on the mind.
 As a new entrant in the property market, it is fine and natural to have such thoughts.

 Definition of First-Home Buyer

 Anyone who has not previously owned a house or a flat and also has no property to sell is classified as a first-home buyer.
-Or we can also say that anyone who is getting a mortgage who is neither a home mover or buy-to-let investor, or even simply mortgaging is also termed as a first-time buyer.
+Or we can also say that anyone who is getting a mortgage who is neither a home mover or buy-to-let investor or even simply mortgaging is also termed a first-time buyer.

 Determine the Purpose of Buying a Property